apache/turbine-archetypes/src/main/resources/archetype-resources/docs/DOCKER-README.md

 ### Troubleshooting Notes

-You may use the command *docker compose* or *docker-compose*, but will slightly different results.

 - Double check database service call in ** target/<projectname>/WEB-INF/jetty-env.xml**.
 It should reference the service name (db), not localhost - this was set when using the maven docker profile.

 ```xml
 <Set name="url">jdbc:mysql://db:3306/turbine</Set>